Ralph Hudson

 Ralph James Hudson (February 17, 1919 – January 22, 1963) was the last person to be executed by New Jersey.
 A native of Coatesville, Pennsylvania, Hudson was convicted of stabbing his 49-year-old estranged wife Myrtle Hudson to death as she worked in an Atlantic City, New Jersey, restaurant.
-Preferring execution over a long prison sentence, Hudson turned down a plea offering for second degree murder.
+Preferring execution over a long prison sentence, Hudson turned down a plea offer for second degree murder.
 He was convicted of first degree murder and sentenced to death.

 Hudson was executed by electric chair in the Trenton State Prison.
 Although other prisoners were sentenced to death by New Jersey after Hudson, including after the state transitioned from the electric chair to lethal injection as their method of execution, no prisoner has been executed since Hudson.
 The New Jersey Legislature voted to abolish the death penalty in 2007, and the measure was signed into law by Governor Jon S. Corzine.

 Background

 Prior to the murder, Hudson was employed at a shipyard.
 He had lived in Pottstown, Pennsylvania, from approximately 1935 to 1957; his mother, stepfather, and three teenage children from relationships prior to Myrtle still lived in Pottstown, and he visited them frequently.

 Hudson met his wife Myrtle at the same restaurant where the murder would eventually take place.
 Hudson had once worked at the restaurant as a cook.
 They were married on October 27, 1959, and remained married for only several months before Myrtle left Hudson due to his domestic abuse against her.
 Myrtle was Hudson's third wife, and Hudson was Myrtle's second husband.

 Between 1947 and 1957, Hudson accumulated seven arrests for public intoxication and disorderly conduct.
-Also prior to the murder, Hudson was convicted of assault and battery, as well as attempted burglary, after going to the Brigantine, New Jersey, home of Mr. and Mrs. Edward Lighthizer, a couple that was housing Hudson's estranged wife, so he could beat Myrtle.
-He received a six-month jail sentence, but he was released early on December 22, 1960, in time for Christmas.
-A few days after the early release, the murder occurred.
+Also prior to the murder, Hudson was convicted of assault and battery, as well as attempted burglary, after going to the Brigantine, New Jersey, home of Mr. and Mrs. Edward Lighthizer, a couple that was housing Hudson's estranged wife, so he could assault Myrtle.
+He was sentenced to six months in jail, but he was released early on December 22, 1960, in time for Christmas.
+Hudson committed the murder a few days later.